B'z: 30th anniversary (2010–present)

 In 2013, the group was the third highest-earning artist by total sales revenue in Japan with ¥5.379 billion.
 In 2015, they released their nineteenth studio album, Epic Day, as well the singles "Uchōten" and "Red".
 In August 2017, the band released B'z Complete Single Box Set, and although being a high-priced limited edition, it managed to chart in the Top 10.
 B'z released their fifty-third single, "Seimei/Still Alive", in June, which was their forty-ninth single to top the Oricon charts.
 Their twentieth studio album, Dinosaur, was released in November 2017, which was their twenty-eighth album to top the Oricon Albums Chart.
-To commemorate their 30th anniversary in 2018, they held a large exhibition between April and June at the Yūrakuchō Infos building in Tokyo's Chiyoda ward, their music documentary B'z 30th Year Exhibition "Scenes" 1988-2018 was screened in theatres nationwide, all 20 studio albums released up to that point were mastered for release as LPs, a commemorative book, B'z The Chronicle, was released, and a new "Pleasure" tour, "B'z Live-Gym Pleasure 2018 -Hinotori-", was held.
-In July, they released the video B'z Live-Gym 2017-2018 "Live Dinosaur", which topped both DVD and Blu-ray charts, selling over 90 thousand copies in the first week.
+To commemorate their 30th anniversary in 2018, they held a large exhibition between April and June at the Yūrakuchō Infos building in Tokyo's Chiyoda ward, their music documentary B'z 30th Year Exhibition "Scenes" 1988–2018 was screened in theatres nationwide, all 20 studio albums released up to that point were mastered for release as LPs, a commemorative book, B'z The Chronicle, was released, and a new "Pleasure" tour, "B'z Live-Gym Pleasure 2018 -Hinotori-", was held.
+In July, they released the video B'z Live-Gym 2017–2018 "Live Dinosaur", which topped both DVD and Blu-ray charts, selling over 90 thousand copies in the first week.
 Their new track, "Tsuwamono, Hashiru", was used for TV commercials for the 2019 Rugby World Cup, which was held in Japan.

+The theme song for the Japanese release of the movie Geostorm is "Dinosaur" by the duo.

-On April 10, 2019, the band announced their long-awaited follow-up to Dinosaur, New Love.
-The album was released on May 29, 2019, and featured new backing band members who made their debut on that year's "B'z Live Gym 2019 -Whole Lotta New Love-" tour, as well as a guest appearance by Aerosmith's Joe Perry.
+On January 17, 2019, B'z was announced as the first, and so far only, Japanese headliner for Japan's Summer Sonic festival in its twenty-year history.
+The band previously played the festival in 2007, 2009, and with Aerosmith during a special event, dubbed "Aerosonic", in 2013.
+On April 10, the band announced their long-awaited follow-up to Dinosaur, New Love.
+The album was released on May 29, 2019, and featured new backing band members who made their debut on that year's "B'z Live Gym 2019 -Whole Lotta New Love-" tour, as well as a guest appearance by Aerosmith's Joe Perry on "Rain & Dream".

-During the 2020 pandemic, B'z made their entire Live-Gym catalog available to watch on YouTube for free, including their most recent one, "Whole Lotta New Love".
+During the COVID-19 pandemic in 2020, B'z made their entire Live-Gym catalog available to watch on YouTube for free, including their most recent one, "Whole Lotta New Love", for a limited time.

 B'z covered "Sexual Violet No. 1" by Masahiro Kuwana for 2021's Take Me to Kazemachi!, a tribute album to the song's lyricist, Takashi Matsumoto.